Delrynn/inline-sctime/README.md

 Historic logs when launching a client might print incorrect (now) timestamps for lines with distances in them

 Adi:
 Only calculates right-most distance in a message
-Only messages from other users
 Does not support DMs

 HexChat:
 Only calculates left-most distance in a message
-Supports self and channel messages
 Does not support DMs